Revealing Unresolved White Dwarf-Main Sequence Binaries using Gaia DR3 and GALEX I. A Volume limited study of 100 pc: Introduction

-There have been several previous attempts in search for a large number of WD--MS binaries using various tools like radial velocity measurements from spectroscopic surveys, UV colour-temperature relation, and UV-optical colour-magnitude diagrams.
-A few thousand spectroscopic WD--MS binaries with M-dwarf companions are detected using Sloan Digital Sky Survey \citep[SDSS;][]{York2000_sdss, Eisenstein2011_sdssIII, Rebassa2012a, Rebassa2016a} and the Large Sky Area Multi-Object Fiber Spectroscopic Telescope Survey \citep[LAMOST;][]{Cui2012_LAMOST, Chen2012_LEGUE_LAMOST, Ren2018_wdms_LAMOST_DR5}.
-Studies by \citet[][]{WDS1_parsons2016, WDS2_Rebassa2017, Anguiano2020_wd_APOGEE, WDS5_Ren2020} used $\teff$ vs (FUV$-$NUV) color relation to distinguish WD--MS binaries from the MS populations, where $\teff$ values are obtained from LAMOST or Radial Velocity Experiment \citep[RAVE;][]{Kordopatis2013_RAVE_DR4, Kunder2017_RAVE_DR5} and UV data is obtained from Galaxy Evolution Explorer \citep[GALEX;][]{martin2005_GALEX}.
-Recently, \citet{nayak_2024_wdms, Jackim_2024_WDMS_galex} used UV and optical CMDs as a tool to separate WD--MS binary candidates from MS populations by combining \gaia\ and \galex\ data.
-Astrometric solutions from the Tycho-\gaia\ astrometric solution \citep[TGAS;][]{Michalik2015_TGAS}, \gaia-DR2 \citep[][]{Evans2018_gaia_DR2_photometry}, and \gaia-DR3 \citep[][]{Gaia_DR3_NSS} have also been used to identify WD--MS candidates.
+There have been several previous attempts to search for a large number of WDMS binaries using various tools like UV color-temperature relation, UV-optical color-magnitude diagrams and using $\chi^2$ template-fitting techniques or wavelet-based spectral decomposition on observed spectra, where the hot WD contributes distinct H-Balmer lines or continuum features in the blue/UV region.
+A few thousand spectroscopic WDMS binaries with M-dwarf companions are detected using Sloan Digital Sky Survey \citep[SDSS;][]{York2000_sdss, Eisenstein2011_sdssIII, Rebassa2012a, Rebassa2016a} and the Large Sky Area Multi-Object Fiber Spectroscopic Telescope Survey \citep[LAMOST;][]{Cui2012_LAMOST, Chen2012_LEGUE_LAMOST, Ren2018_wdms_LAMOST_DR5}.
+The \gaia\ DR3's low resolution BP/RP (XP) spectra have also been recently used to identify WDMS binaries \citep{Rebassa_2025_mag_limited, Xabier_2025_ML_WDMS, Li_2025_30k_wdms}.
+Several previous studies \citep[][]{WDS1_parsons2016, WDS2_Rebassa2017, Anguiano2020_wd_APOGEE, WDS5_Ren2020} used $\teff$ vs (FUV$-$NUV) color relation to distinguish WDMS binaries from the MS populations, where $\teff$ values are obtained from LAMOST or Radial Velocity Experiment \citep[RAVE;][]{Kordopatis2013_RAVE_DR4, Kunder2017_RAVE_DR5} and UV data is obtained from Galaxy Evolution Explorer \citep[GALEX;][]{martin2005_GALEX}.
+Recently, \citet{nayak_2024_wdms} and \citet{Jackim_2024_WDMS_galex} used UV and optical CMDs as a tool to separate WDMS binary candidates from MS populations by combining \gaia\ and \galex\ data.
+Astrometric solutions from the Tycho-\gaia\ astrometric solution \citep[TGAS;][]{Michalik2015_TGAS}, \gaia-DR2 \citep[][]{Evans2018_gaia_DR2_photometry}, and \gaia\ DR3 \citep[][]{Gaia_DR3_NSS} have also been used to identify WDMS candidates \citep{Andrews2022, Shahaf2023}.

+Despite several dedicated studies in identifying unresolved WDMS binaries, their population is still incomplete even within a volume-limited sample of 100 pc \citepalias[][]{Rebassa2021}.
+Through simulation, \citetalias{Rebassa2021} showed that $\approx91\%$ of WDMS binaries are hidden within the MS region of optical CMD, however, their study focused on the remaining $\approx9\%$ of the WDMS binary populations within 100 pc volume of the solar neighborhood located in the gap region between WD and MS regions in optical CMD.
+As mentioned above, spectroscopic surveys in combination with UV photometric surveys were also used to find these hidden WDMS binaries in the MS but all the current spectroscopic surveys are restricted by magnitude-limit.
+The binary candidates found by astrometric solutions also require further UV or spectroscopic observations to confirm their candidature \citep{Ganguly_2023}.